 Once all concurrent enrollment registrations have been processed, concurrent enrollment instructors will be notified that they must complete the "Registration Verification" and confirm student data on the class list via the myTC3 site.
 Instructors must review each of their class lists to ensure that all credit-seeking and auditing students appear.
-If a student in your class does not appear on the roster, or has an incorrect credit type, immediately contact Rhonda Kowalski (rmk@tompkinscortland.edu or 607.844.6503) to resolve the problem.
+If a student in your class does not appear on the roster, or has an incorrect credit type, immediately contact Rhonda Kowalski (rmk@tompkinscortland.edu) to resolve the problem.

 To obtain access to the myTC3 site, you must complete the Administrative Network/Data Access Form.
-Once you return this signed form to the CollegeNow Office, the Registrar will authorize the request and we will e-mail you an ID and password.
-If you have difficulty logging into your account, please contact CollegeNow at 607.844.6503.
+Once you return this signed form to the CollegeNow Office, we will e-mail you an ID and password.
+If you have difficulty logging into your myTC3 account, please contact CollegeNow at 607.844.6503 or text 607.367.6828.